Farmers Feed Dunn County– Food Diversification Initiative

 a.wolf@steppingstonesdc.org

-The initiative addresses the increased need for quality protein after the 2023 federal FoodShare benefits increase ended.
-The project benefits Wisconsin producers by providing exposure through various channels.
-Underserved communities, including rural areas and racial/ethnic minorities, will receive fresh, healthy products, filling gaps in households across Dunn County.
-The initiative also supports local students, particularly those receiving Share-A-Meal weekend kids' meal bags.
-The program strengthens partnerships with producers, enhances relationships with diverse communities, and tracks progress through established best practices, ensuring diverse nutrition for underserved neighbors.
+The initiative addressed the increased need for quality protein after the 2023 federal FoodShare benefits increase ended.
+The project benefited Wisconsin producers by providing exposure through various channels.
+Underserved communities, including rural areas and racial/ethnic minorities, received fresh, healthy products, filling gaps in households across Dunn County.
+The initiative also supported local students, particularly those receiving Share-A-Meal weekend kids' meal bags.
+The program strengthened partnerships with producers, enhanced relationships with diverse communities, and tracked progress through established best practices, ensuring diverse nutrition for underserved neighbors.

 PARTNERS